 The Wayland Surface Mine is a surface waste-rock reprocessing mine in a variety of coal seams (primarily the Upper Elkhorn 1 coal seam) located near Wayland, Kentucky.
 The Wayland Surface Mine is mined via area mining through the reprocessing of previously processed coal, and the coal is trucked approximately 22 miles to the Mill Creek Preparation Plant at Deane Mining, where it is processed and sold.
 The Wayland Surface Mine is currently a "company run" mine, whereby the Company manages the workforce at the mine and pays all expenses of the mine.
 During June 2018, production at the Wayland Surface Mine commenced under Quest Energy's ownership.
 The associated permit was purchased during May 2018.
 Since acquisition, the primary work completed at the Wayland Surface Mine has been removing overburden to access the coal.
 The Wayland Surface Mine has the estimated capacity to produce up to approximately 15,000 tons per month of coal and started production in mid-2018 with nominal coal extracted and sold as thermal coal.
+In 2020, the Wayland Surface Mine produced approximately 0 tons.
 In 2019, the Wayland Surface Mine produced approximately 45,505 tons and sold the coal at an average price of \$61.45 per ton.
-In 2018, the first year of the mine's production, the Wayland Surface Mine produced approximately 49,407 tons and sold the coal at an average price of \$58.90 per ton.
+During 2019, the Wayland Surface Mine was idled due to the company's focus on the metallurgical and industrial markets.